szepeviktor/debian-server-tools/webserver/PHP-development.md

 ### CI outside tests

-What to include in continuous integration with 0% coverage?
+What to include in continuous integration with 0% code coverage?
 (no unit tests, no functional test)

 Use Docker **containers** for testing.